 To help, please bring minimal possessions with you when you visit.

-Our cloakrooms are currently closed so please don't bring any large bags, luggage, or long umbrellas with you as we have no storage space and these can't be taken into our venues.
+Our cloakrooms are open but limited space is available, so please don't bring any large bags, luggage, or long umbrellas with you as these can't be taken into our venues.
 You're welcome to bring your prams and buggies.

 If you do have to bring a bag with you please allow additional time for security checks.